dngu7/dngu7.github.io/_pages/about.md

   - /about.html
 ---
 I am a PhD student advised by Salil Kanhere (UNSW), Surya Nepal (CSIRO) and David Liebowitz (Penten).
-Our research group develops machine learning and statistical techniques that improve cyber deception - a novel cyber defensive strategy used to protect computer systems.
+Our research group develops machine learning and statistical techniques that improve cyber deception - a novel cyber defensive strategy.
-My specific research area focuses on generative modelling of decoy documents, primarily used to detect cyber attacks.
+My specific project focuses on generative modelling of decoy documents, primarily used to detect attackers that have compromised computer systems.
-More broadly, I am interested in understanding how to develop intelligence in machines.
+I am particularly interested in understanding how to develop natural intelligence in computers.

 # Recent news